KittenLord/borzoi/README.md

 First of all, function definition order doesn't matter at all, a feature which all reasonable languages should have.
 But you also may have noticed the weird `&&` and `*` operators.

 `*` is a unary operator which creates an array with a runtime defined length.
-I should also mention, that arrays in Borzoi come with runtime bounds checking
+Strings in Borzoi are aliases for byte arrays, and I should also mention that arrays in Borzoi come with runtime bounds checking

 `&&` is more complex than that, and to comprehend it we need to check out how the garbage collection works

 So, because of my skill issues, all arrays (including strings) are heap allocated using `malloc`.
-The thing is, what is `malloc`'ed should be `free`'d, and doing that for every single throwaway string you create is absurd.
+The thing is, what is `malloc`'ed should be `free`'d, and doing that manually for every single throwaway string you create is absurd.
 In order to make Borzoi usable, whenever you create an array, a pointer to it is stored on the secondary stack, and when you exit the frame, all the arrays in that frame get `free`'d